 Laissez faire markets and open borders have always been positions traditional conservatives staunchly opposed as a threat to the order and stability their entire philosophy is centered around.
 The Republican Party was born advocating tariffs and higher government spending.
 It has never changed those policies in practice, despite free market rhetoric in recent decades.

 Trump’s success should come as no surprise.
 His economic ideas have had the support of truly conservative voters since the days of Alexander Hamilton.
 That’s why it is a somewhat futile exercise to look for a “true Republican” or a “true conservative” who departs significantly from Trump and can win.
-Voters seeking free markets, small government and individual liberty should look to Gary Johnson and the Libertarian Party instead.
+Voters seeking free markets, small government and individual liberty should look instead to Gary Johnson and the Libertarian Party.

 Tom Mullen is the author of Where Do Conservatives and Liberals Come From?
 And What Ever Happened to Life, Liberty and the Pursuit of Happiness?
 Part One and A Return to Common Sense: Reawakening Liberty in the Inhabitants of America.